Kirken2004/tv-kir-ondulat/README.md

 ## Usage

 _I'm not the best to explain.
 The following may be inaccurate.
-I'm improvising briefly as those concepts comes to my mind writing this.
+I'm improvising briefly as those concepts come to my mind writing this.
 Please, look for a proper documentation.
 Links at the bottom of this document._

 In theory, the **N Wave** is the usual conclusion of an ABC Wave, usually described as ABCD.
 But as D is not realised yet, while C is.
 If BC is atleast 33% of AB, it's fair to assume the price is going to turn in the other direction with the same strength as the impulse AB.